 Our faculty members are committed to working with students of all backgrounds to ensure success.
 We provide a variety of resources, including Student Success classes, Peer Care Management, and assistance for students who are returning to school after interrupted academic histories.

-Upon successful completion of the program students will be able to demonstrate the following:
+Upon successful completion of the program students will be able to

 - Provide a historical and sociological perspective on the use, abuse, and social control of psychoactive drugs, such as the basic concepts of social, political, economic, and cultural systems and their impact on drug-taking activity.